deli841/tg_reporter/README.md

 # What is it?
 This script opens an emulated version of a browser, runs Telegram where you log in with your account, and reports messages in 200+ propaganda channels on your behalf.
 The script was developed by https://github.com/deli841.
-Message me in case you have any questions or want to contribute to the Telegram channel database or the algorithm.
+Message or email me (841deli@gmail.com) in case you have any questions or want to contribute to the Telegram channel database or the algorithm.

 # How to use it?
 To work with the software, you’ll need to install Python and Git: